EUforYa

 • The decision will take effect when published in the Official Journal of the EU.

-Licensing: The summaries on this page are available under Creative Commons Attribution 4.0 (CC BY 4.0).
+Licensing: This article is available under Creative Commons Attribution 4.0 (CC BY 4.0).